If you have ever considered straightening your teeth with aligners, you have probably come across the Invisalign vs Smile Direct Club debate.

-So keep reading to become an expert in these clear aligner brands, so you can make an informed decision about the best adult braces for you.
+Keep reading to learn everything you need to know about these clear aligner brands, so you can make an informed decision about the best adult braces for you.

 Table of contents